 Know where is it grown and manufactured

-Look for products that are made from Non-GMO, organically grown American Hemp under strict compliance with the 2014 farm bill and the upcoming 2018 farm bill.
+Look for products that are made from Non-GMO, organically grown American Hemp under strict compliance with the 2014 farm bill and the recently signed 2018 farm bill.
 The growing and quality standards are much stricter in places like Colorado, Kentucky, Oregon, etc., rather than foreign sources.

 What extraction method is used